CapgeminiTechHub/Amazon-web-services-1/README.md

 - "help"
 - "help me"

 Will prompt Alexa to respond with a list of the functions Phoenix can do.
-It also offers more options
+It also offers more options for the user to explore.

 # More Options